-Inability to Successfully Implement Growth Strategy on a Timely Basis products in existing categories; (ii) further penetration into international markets and new geographies; (iii) in support of its profitability targets, improvements in its operating income, gross profit and Adjusted EBITDA margins.
+Inability to Successfully Implement Growth Strategy on a Timely Basis

+The Company's future success depends, in part, on its ability to implement its growth strategy, including (i) product innovations within existing categories and growth into adjacent categories and continued growth of existing products in existing categories; (ii) further penetration into international markets and new geographies; (iii) in support of its profitability targets, improvements in its operating income, gross profit and Adjusted EBITDA margins.
 The Company may not be able to successfully implement its growth strategy and reach its revenue and profitability improvement targets.
 The Company may need to change its strategy.
 If the Company fails to implement its growth strategy or if it invests resources in a growth strategy that ultimately proves unsuccessful, its business, financial condition and results of operations may be materially adversely affected.